-Unicode is fully supported in TouchDesigner.
+Unicode text is fully supported in TouchDesigner.
 Unicode can be typed into parameters, DATs, Python scripts etc. Unicode encoded text files can be loaded into DATs.
-File paths can include any unicode character that is legal for a file path.
+File paths can include any Unicode character that is legal for a file path.
 The Text TOP and Text SOP can accept unicode characters directly.
-Fallback fonts will be used if a unicode character can not be displayed in the currently selected font.
+Fallback fonts will be used if a Unicode character can not be displayed in the currently selected font.

 Node names, channel names, parameter names, and SOP attributes are still limited to the basic alphanumeric character set.